A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Introduction

 We consider a significant application of \name, namely \emph{microgrid control}.
 A \emph{microgrid} is an integrated energy system comprising distributed energy resources and multiple energy loads operating as a single controllable entity in parallel to, or islanded from, the existing power grid~\cite{ton2012}.
 The microgrid we consider features an advanced controller (for voltage control) in the form of a neural network trained using reinforcement learning.
 For this purpose, we use \name in conjunction with the \emph{Neural Simplex Architecture} (NSA)~\cite{dung2019_nsa}, where the AC is an AI-based \emph{neural controller} (NC).
 NSA also includes an \emph{adaptation module} (AM) for online retraining of the NC while the BC is in control.

-The microgrid we consider is modeled in RTDS, an industry-standard high-fidelity, real-time power systems simulator.
+The microgrids we consider are modeled in RTDS~\cite{rtds}, an industry-standard high-fidelity, real-time power systems simulator.
 Our results demonstrate that \name can automatically derive switching conditions for complex systems, the switching conditions are not overly conservative, and \name ensures safety even in the presence of adversarial attacks on the neural controller.

-\paragraph{Architectural overview of \name.} Figure~\ref{fig:archi} shows the overall architecture of the combined Barrier Certificate-based Neural Simplex Architecture.
+\paragraph*{Architectural overview of \name} Figure~\ref{fig:archi} shows the overall architecture of the combined Barrier-based Neural Simplex Architecture.
 The green part of the figure depicts our design methodology; the blue part illustrates NSA.
 Given the BC, the required safety properties, and a dynamic model of the plant, our methodology generates a BaC and then derives the switching condition from it.
-The reinforcement learning module learns a high-performance NC, based on the performance objectives encoded in the reward function.
+The reinforcement learning module learns a high-performance NC based on the performance objectives encoded in the reward function.

+This paper is an extended version of~\cite{Damare2022} with significant new material including the extension to hybrid systems, the extension to approximate dynamics, the combination of these extensions, and an all-new series of experiments evaluating \name and all its extensions using a much larger and more complex model of a real MG.

-The structure of the rest of the paper is the following.
+\thesis{ The structure of the rest of the paper is the following.
 Section~\ref{sec:BaC} provides background material on barrier certificates.
-Section~\ref{sec:DM} features our new approach for deriving switching conditions from barrier certificates.
-Section~\ref{sec:MC} introduces our Microgrid case study and the associated controllers used for microgrid control.
-Section~\ref{sec:EE} presents the results of our microgrid case study.
-Section~\ref{sec:related} discusses the related work.
-Section~\ref{sec:conclusion} offers our concluding remarks.
+Section~\ref{sec:DM} presents \name for continuous dynamical systems, including our new approach for deriving switching conditions from barrier certificates.
+Sections~\ref{ch:ApprxDyn}, \ref{sec:hybrid}, and \ref{sec:approxHybrid} present the extensions to approximate dynamics, hybrid systems, and their combination, respectively.
+Section~\ref{sec:EE_BCM} presents the results of applying \name to a realistic model of a microgrid that is operational in the Bronzeville neighbourhood of Chicago.
+Section~\ref{sec:related} discusses related work.
+Section~\ref{sec:conclusion} offers concluding remarks. }